Frequently Asked Questions

 Can you make Miller / Coors / Bud light with your brewery?

 Yes you most certainly can.
 You can make any type or style of beer imaginable with this setup using any ingredients you like.
 The principles we apply are identical to what a major brewery would use.
-The only noticeable difference is that we do not use any highly processed ingredients and typically limit the use of adjuncts like corn and rice (done by major breweries to keep costs down and keep the beer extremely light tasting).
-We also do not use any additives or preservatives.

 Most brewers who go to the trouble of building such a home brewing system however are usually not interested in brewing these light beers.
 They may start off as Miller / Coors / Bud drinkers but upon discovering that beers with interesting flavours and aromas exist, most never go back to making these run of the mill varieties.